-Amanita muscaria, commonly known as the fly agaric or fly amanita, is a medium to large, fleshy agaric, with a red cap, white patches, white gills, a ring and a bulbous base.
+Amanita muscaria, commonly known as the fly agaric or fly amanita, is a medium to large, fleshy agaric, with a red cap, white patches, white gills, a ring, and a bulbous base.
 It grows scattered or in groups on poor and sandy soils and the fruiting bodies emerge from the soil looking like white eggs.
+The mushroom is poisonous and a fatal dose has been calculated as 15 caps.

 first round to hemispherical, and finally to plate-like and flat in mature specimens, often with a low, shallow depression on disk when fully expanded.
 Surface shiny; deep scarlet, fading to orange-red or orange-yellow in older specimens.
 Gills